River-Zhang/riverz.github.io/_pages/about.md

 About Me
 ======
-I am currently a PhD student in computer science at Zhejiang University under the supervision of [Prof. Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN&oi=ao)
+I am currently a PhD student in computer science at Zhejiang University under the supervision of [Prof. Yi Yang](https://scholar.google.com/citations?user=RMSuNFwAAAAJ&hl=zh-CN&oi=ao).
+Prior to that, I obtained the B.Sc Degree in Geographical Information Science from Zhejiang University in 2023.

+**Email:**zechuan [at] zju.edu.cn